 (S) The mere existence of “happy summer days” entails (or has as a consequence) that time is infinite.

-There is a surprisingly valid argument from the existence of “happy summer days” to the probable existence of a transcendent Creator of all things ex nihilo (this links to that), and it might only take some tidying up to get to (S), because such a Creator is an omnipotent being endlessly generating a temporal dimension.
-Such a Creator could possibly have a logical existence proof, because of its unique ontological status.
-A valid argument for (S) is therefore no more implausible, a priori, than a valid Ontological Argument.
-It may well be that there is no valid Ontological Argument (I think that Ontological Arguments are too like the six-step arguments, in their moves from what is possible to what is actual, which are identical to moves to impossible conclusions) but, were there a valid argument for (S), then there would be an identical, equally valid argument for (P).
+For a start, the mere existence of some words can entail the actual existence of something important, as when Descartes proved that he existed: I think, therefore I am.
+But furthermore, there is a surprisingly valid argument from the existence of “happy summer days” to the probable existence of a transcendent Creator of all things ex nihilo (this links to that), and it might only take some tidying up to get to (S), because such a Creator is an omnipotent being endlessly generating a temporal dimension.
+(Such a Creator could possibly have a logical existence proof, because of its unique ontological status.)
+And of course, were there a valid argument for (S), then there would be an identical, equally valid argument for (P).

 Anyway, a six-step argument for (Q) that is identical to the Curry-paradoxical argument for (P) would have, in place of k, some such l as “If l is true, then all numbers are prime”.
 And l is likely to be about as true as not, because (i) it is about as true as not that a contradiction follows from a statement that is about as true as not, since such a statement is about as false as not, and also because (ii) one informal meaning of l is the obvious meaning of the liar sentence “l is not true”, which is, if meaningful, about as true as not, according to my The Liar Proof.
 And of course, our logic is naturally suited to that part of our language where propositions are either true or else not true, exclusively and exhaustively.
 For a proposition that is otherwise, we have natural clarification procedures that enable us to construct new propositions that are more suited to logical reasoning.
 So, it seems likely that propositions that might be about as true as not should be ruled out from the use of modus ponens within the scope of a too-self-referential supposition (to say the least).